A common difficulty for many parents or students to make is to decide which school to apply and attend.

 - Mainstream school is the general, non-specialised schools that most young children goes to, have the same classes and curriculums that are standardised by the education board and are generally consist of hearing students and staff.

-- Deaf school is a niche non-standardised school designed for young children who are d/Deaf or hard of hearing and mainly taught in sign language by specialised ‘teacher of the deaf’.
+- Deaf school is a niche non-standardised school designed for young children who are deaf and mainly taught in sign language by specialised ‘teacher of the deaf’.